SophieH93/lizHickeyLifeDesign/README.md

 # Scope:
-The website is easy to navigate through and contains simple animation for added effect w
+The website is easy to navigate through and contains simple animation for added effect.

 # Structure: